ZHANG-zzt/Fine-tuning-Data/README.md

 trainer.save_model('your_path')
 ```

-Then execute the test evaluation program code.
+Then, execute the test evaluation program code.
 ```
 python Fine_8B_acc.py
 ```

-# Chat with fined model
+# Chat with fined model with ROS2
 This file is responsible for invoking the fine-tuned model and converting model outputs into standard ROS2 Topic message format through the ROS2 mechanism.
 ```
 python chat_ros2.py